apham15/Amazon_Fine_Food_Review/README.md

 ![download (1)](https://user-images.githubusercontent.com/63126292/106423224-a6352380-6425-11eb-8ad2-b924ba4855b8.png)

 ##4.
 Conclusion
-* Amazon Fine Food Review dataset is the credible one.
+* Amazon Fine Food Review dataset is the incredible one.
 It allows me to utilized all my skills: statistical analysis, supervised learning method, unsupervised learning method, machine learning algorithm, deep learning.
 * From this dataset, I learn that with deep learning, everything is so simple.
 Kereas class with tokenzie to vectorize word is faster than TF-IDF traditional method.
 Also, RNN-LSTM utilized the plaintext review vectorized to bring up the better accuracy score for future sentiment analysis
 * My work is useful for all type of e-commerce because it can apply for both strategy team and customer service team to help the business to be better.